-Adventenergy Inc and Aboitiz Energy Solutions Inc. (AESI)
+Adventenergy Inc and Aboitiz Energy Solutions Inc. (AESI) JSI h.
+Service Contracts

 In October 2022, JSI entered into a PSA with Adventenergy Inc. and AESI.
 Under the terms of the agreement, JSI is committed to sell and deliver pro-rata share of 40MW, starting December 26, 2023, escalating to 50MW starting May 26, 2024, from the Sta.
 Rita Solar Power Project for a period of three (3) years.